 Yoshiyuki Asaba - Freee Co., Ltd. Product Platform Division

 SuperAwesome wants to make the Internet safer for kids.
 They built a technology platform that helps all players in the digital ecosystem create kid-safe digital engagement, including apps and sites, as well as additional functionality like video, safe ad monetization, authentication and community functionality.

 “Over four years, SuperAwesome changed significantly.
-We went from running a handful of EC2 instances in one region to hundreds in different regions and AWS accounts – from a few hundred of HTTP requests per minute to tens of thousands per second, from a few million analytics events per day to more than a billion, and from two Kubernetes clusters to more than twenty.
+We went from running a handful of EC2 Instances in one region to hundreds in different regions and AWS accounts – from a few hundred of HTTP requests per minute to tens of thousands per second, from a few million analytics events per day to more than a billion, and from two Kubernetes clusters to more than twenty.
 Growth brought complexity.
-To keep things simple and manageable, we switched to AWS’ Elastic Container Service for Kubernetes (EKS).
+To keep things simple and manageable, we switched to Amazon Elastic Kubernetes Service (Amazon EKS).
 This allowed us to keep benefits from all the features of Kubernetes without the hassle of managing the clusters ourselves.”

 Nicolas Trésegnie - Chief Architect, SuperAwesome

 Nanit is a start-up company that develops baby monitor devices connected through its mobile application.
 The camera captures the video recording of the child and analyzes the footage and shares insights based on the movement of the baby.